“The happiest man in the world is the one who makes the most people happy”

 For the well-being of the children, the different actors in the school’s day-to-day operations (staff, parents, external parties) need to get along and work in harmony.
 The focus is on mutual respect and team spirit.

-French, mother of 3 children, living in Bangkok since 1993, over 20 years of teaching experience in French and international schools
+French, mother of 3 children, living in Bangkok since 1993, with more than 25 years of experience in teaching, in French and international systems

 My parents transferred to Tunisia when I was a child, and I had the chance, through my education, to get a real feel of the world.
 I was deeply marked by this experience.